A Modular Graph-Native Query Optimization Framework: Optimization

 \subsection{Optimization Framework}

-\gopt~ is designed to optimize \patrel~ queries in a unified way, and the overall optimization process is shown in \reffig{opt_workflow}.
-Given a \patrel~ $Q$, \gopt~ first employs Rule-Based Optimizations (RBO), as shown in \reffig{opt_workflow}(b).
+\gopt~is designed to optimize \patrels~in a unified way.
+The overall optimization process is shown in \reffig{opt_workflow}.
+Given a \patrel~$Q$, \gopt~first employs Rule-Based Optimizations (RBO), as shown in \reffig{opt_workflow}(b).
 A series of rules have been devised, encompassing relational rules, graph rules, and relational-graph interplay rules, to optimize $Q$ in a heuristic way.
-For example, \filterrule~ is a graph-relational rule to push the filter condition in \select~ into the corresponding vertices and/or edges in the pattern, in order to reduce the intermediate results produced in the patten matching stage.

 However, RBO relies solely on the predefined rules and does not take the statistical characteristics of the data into consideration.
-To address this limitation and achieve more efficient query performance, we further introduce Cost-Based Optimizations (CBO), illustrated in \reffig{opt_workflow}(c).
-Specifically, the CBO tailored for optimizing \patrel~ is composed of two phases, the graph optimization phase and the relational optimization phase.
-The first phase focuses on optimizing \pattern~ to find an efficient search order for pattern matching.
-Recall that in \cite{glogs}, the authors proposed \glogs~ system aiming to optimize pattern matching based on \glogue which preserves high-order statistics for patterns.
-However, \glogue~ is limited to \bpatterns~ and does not support \upatterns.
-To overcome this limitation, we introduce a novel approach to estimating pattern cardinality by taking arbitrary type constraints into account.
-This enables us to identify efficient search orders for arbitrary patterns in \patrel.
-Once the order for pattern matching has been established, we proceed to the second phase, the relational optimization stage.
+To address this limitation, we further introduce Cost-Based Optimizations (CBO), illustrated in \reffig{opt_workflow}(c).
+Specifically, the CBO tailored for optimizing \patrels~consists of the graph optimization phase and the relational optimization phase.
+The first phase focuses on optimizing pattern matching to find an efficient search order.
+Recall that in \cite{glogs}, the authors proposed \glogs~system aiming to optimize pattern matching based on \glogue which preserves high-order statistics for patterns.
+However, \glogue~is limited to \bpatterns~and does not support \upatterns.
+To overcome this limitation, we introduce a novel approach to estimating pattern cardinality by taking arbitrary type constraints into account, so as to support arbitrary patterns in \patrels.
+Once the search order for pattern has been established, we proceed to the second phase, the relational optimization stage.
 In this phase, our goal is to further refine the query execution plan by incorporating existing relational optimization techniques.
-For example, as shown in \reffig{opt_workflow}(c), we optimize the \group~ operator in distributed execution, by first performing group operations locally, followed by a subsequent consolidation at the global level, so as to minimize the communication costs during the grouping process.
+For example, as shown in \reffig{opt_workflow}(c), we optimize the \group~operator in distributed execution, by first performing group operations locally, followed by a subsequent consolidation at the global level, so as to minimize the communication costs during the grouping process. }